Twisted Wonderland: Usurper from the Wilds, English Translation

 EN Crewel: “A leader who is unable to communicate orders accurately to a group of puppies unable to understand commands to begin with…”

-Original: “…and all he can see is the top of Grim’s head, his ears drooping in dejection.
+Original Novel: “…and all he can see is the top of Grim’s head, his ears drooping in dejection.
 He looks just like a grey ball.”

-EN: “He could see only the top of Grim’s head because the monster’s dejected ears were drooping and hiding his face.”
+EN Novel: “He could see only the top of Grim’s head because the monster’s dejected ears were drooping and hiding his face.”

 Removed from the EN novel (Yuuya): “‘I think you know already, but we don’t have that much money.'”

-Original novel: “…minced meat cutlets several times thicker than the bread itself are visible through the wrapping.
+Original Novel: “…minced meat cutlets several times thicker than the bread itself are visible through the wrapping.
 The paper has darkened where meat’s juices have soaked through.”

-EN novel: “…generous slices of ham and cheese.
+EN Novel: “…generous slices of ham and cheese.
 The sandwich looked positively delicious.”

-Original novel: “Ruggie was the beast-person student whom…”
+Original Novel: “Ruggie was the beast-person student whom…”

-EN novel: “Ruggie was the Savanaclaw student Yuya and Deuce…”
+EN Novel: “Ruggie was the Savanaclaw student Yuya and Deuce…”

 Added to EN: “…and the Savanaclaw Dorm housewarden, Leona Kingscholar.”